rayglover-ibm/sparse-solvers/README.md

 ### Python Package (optional)

-To build the python package you will need Python 2.7/3, along with the relevant Python development package, such as `python-dev` for Debian/Ubuntu.
+To build the python package you will need the relevant Python development package, such as `python-dev` for Debian/Ubuntu.
 For Windows/Mac I recommend [Conda](https://conda.io/miniconda.html).

 ### Build